Border reivers: Lothian

 Contemporary evidence suggests the gradual establishment of Scottish authority over Lothian and the Borders, marked by the consolidation of continuous royal control around the same time as the Norman Conquest, West Lothian and Midlothian likely dates between Máel Coluim III’s accession in 1058 and the death of his son Edgar in 1107.
+The continued ambiguity in the possession of Lothian is shown in the Peterborough Chronicle in 1091: "Then the king, Malcolm, heard that he would he sought out with an army, he went with his army out of Scotland into Lothian in England and bided there."
+Into the late 11th century, Lothian was still regarded as one of England's unshired regions, alongside Northumberland, Cumberland, and Westmorland.

 East Lothian saw consolidation under Máel Coluim III by 1093, with Edgar firmly establishing authority by 1107.
 Berwickshire (Merse) was under Máel Coluim III's rule, with Edgar solidifying control around 1100.
 Teviotdale (Roxburghshire) and Tweeddale fell under continuous Scottish control from 1113 during David I’s tenure.
 Annandale came under Robert de Brus, 1st Lord of Annandale between 1113 and 1124 as a vassal of David I, having been conferred upon him by Henry I of England.
 According to Alistair Moffat, by 1153, the Tweed Valley had been thoroughly feudalised.
-It is not known what happened to the previous landowners, but for some land it was recorded "waste" or deserted.
-And not all land was giving to Norman incomers – there it at least one known Anglo-Scandinavian recorded as giving a land charter in Scotland.
+Not all land was giving to Norman incomers – there is at least one known Anglo-Scandinavian recorded as giving a land charter in Scotland.

 Strathclyde

-In the west, the Kingdom of Strathclyde appears to have collapsed under pressure from both the Gall-Goídil and the expanding Earldom of Bamburgh.
-Following the decline of Northumbrian authority inland, the Cumbric lands north of the Solway Firth were absorbed into the Kingdom of Scotland.
+The Kingdom of Strathclyde appears to have collapsed under pressure from both the Gall-Goídil and the expanding Earldom of Bamburgh, and the Kingdom of Alba, by the turn of the twelfth century.
+Following the decline of Northumbrian authority inland, the Cumbric lands north of the Solway Firth were absorbed into what was emerging as the Kingdom of Scotland.
 In the wake of this fragmentation, opportunistic Norman adventurers established their own lordships in south-west of Scotland.